ostroumova-la/cascade_communities/README.md

 Use files "generate_SI-BD", "generate_C-SI-BD" and "generate_SIR" to get commands to run for a given dataset.
 This will produce 5 epidemic samples for each epidemic type.
 In each case, we generate slices

-3. To run base algorithms
+3. Run algorithms

+Use file run_base_algorithms for commands